AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 -->

-To view Video Reports based on a video viewer that you created using the Scene7 HTML5 Viewer SDK:
+**To view Video Reports based on a video viewer that you created using the Dynamic Media HTML5 Viewer SDK:**

 1. Navigate to any published video asset.
 1. Near the upper-left corner of the asset's page, from the drop-down list, select **[!UICONTROL Viewers]**.